Dateline: Istanbul, Turkey

 In Mexico, there’s something for everyone.
 You can hit the beach, enjoy the mountains or even go to the jungle.
 Imagine, you’ve got access to so many versatile landscapes without having to go through the hassle of passport control.

-If beaches are something you enjoy, then you can go to Playa del Carmen where the sun is always shining and the beaches are always crystal clear.
+If beaches are something you enjoy, then you can go to to Playa del Carmen where the sun is always shining and the beaches are always crystal clear.
 In a place called San José del Pacífico, the mountains and the clouds meet and it’s a great place to invest in a property used as a rental home.
 Then again, there are countless cultural cities around the country like Guanajuato and Puebla.

 Nowadays, it’s really difficult to cross borders because of the pandemic.
 Along with it, traveling has completely changed.
 This is why living somewhere where you can have access to these types of places can be really great.